5io-tech/action-build-stm32cubeide/README.md

 **Required** Target in the STM32CubeIde project file to build.
 Format: target/[build-configuration]
 note: When no build-configuration is given all the projects configuration are build

+### `additional-defines`

+Newline-delimited list of additional preprocessor defines to use during build.

 ## Example usage

 Building only the Debug configuration: